Forge Home

 Acceptance tests for this module leverage puppet_litmus.
 To run the acceptance tests follow the instructions here.
 You can also find a tutorial and walkthrough of using Litmus and the PDK on YouTube.

-If you run into an issue with this module, or if you would like to request a feature, please file a ticket.
+If you run into an issue with this module, or if you would like to request a feature, please raise an issue.
 Every Monday the Puppet IA Content Team has office hours in the Puppet Community Slack, alternating between an EMEA friendly time (1300 UTC) and an Americas friendly time (0900 Pacific, 1700 UTC).

 If you have problems getting this module up and running, please contact Support.